Oneflow-Inc/libai/README.md

 # libai
-lib for large pretrain language model.
+libai : a lib for large pretrain language model.